 (5) Complete the detailed White Paper along with the Implementation Plan for consideration by EC-69.

-7.3 Priorities and pilot projects.
+7.3 Priorities and pilot projects

 The Steering Group for the Seamless GDPFS should also propose “pilot projects designed to test the concept of seamless GDPFS so that problem areas are identified earlier and addressed, therefore helping to fine tune the implementation plan..
 Some examples of potential pilot projects follow:

 (a) Identifying 1 or 2 geographical areas, where a system capable of producing impact-based forecasting and risk based-warning (IBF & RBW) could be tested to demonstrate the feasibility and benefits of the integrated and seamless approach; this would require good links with the PWS programme, and its Expert Team on Impact (ET-IMPACT).
-In addition, it is important to ensure that the project is, aligned with existing ones (e.g. SWFDP, CIFDP, FFGS) where appropriate
+In addition, it is important to ensure that the project is aligned with existing ones (e.g. SWFDP, CIFDP, FFGS) where appropriate;

 (b) Select a few examples from the GFCS list of potential applications to test the seamless approach;